-Furthermore, importers are instructed to make proper import notifications based on accurate and latest information obtained from producers, etc., and also to confirm the identity of actual goods referring to the contents of import notification documents for foods imported for the first time and for foods such as meat, fishery products, etc. which especially need hygiene control in exporting countries.
-When importers intend to import foods on a regular basis, they will be instructed to make sure to sufficiently confirm that there are no changes in raw materials and manufacturing process used for the foods as well as the identity of actual goods referring to the contents of import notification documents, and the conformity of goods of import notification with the items of the results of voluntary inspections presented in the import notification.
+Furthermore, importers are instructed to make appropriate import notifications based on accurate and latest information obtained from producers, etc., and to verify the identity of the contents of the import notification and the actual goods for foods imported for the first time and for foods for which hygiene control in exporting countries is particularly important such as meat and fishery products.
+When importers intend to import foods on a regular basis, they are instructed to make sure that there are no changes in raw materials and manufacturing process used for the foods as well as the verify the identity of the contents of the import notification and the actual goods, and the conformity of goods in the import notification with the items presented in the testing report of voluntary inspection.

-In addition to these efforts, quarantine stations will provide necessary information to importers whenever the standards are revised, inspection is enhanced, sales are prohibited, or otherwise related changes in measures are made.
+In addition to these efforts, quarantine stations provide necessary information to importers whenever the standards are revised, inspection is enhanced, sales are prohibited, or other related changes in measures are made.